 - BuzzSumo– Streamlined trending social media content discovery tool

-Another growing trend is social media as a customer service tool.
-Most of the businesses have their Facebook or Twitter account.
+Another growing Instagram trend is using it as a customer service tool.
+Most of the businesses have their Facebook or Instagram accounts.
 Social media today is all about customer service.

-It is not only used to promote the company but also as a convenient way to propose help to its customers.
-More and more customers prefer to reach out via social media rather than traditional email or phone call.
+Social media is not only used to promote the company, but also to offer customer support.
+More and more customers prefer to reach out via social media, rather than via traditional email or phone contact.

-This trend can give a competitive advantage to smaller companies who still can truly respond to every customer, as there is less volume of coming messages.
+This trend can give a competitive advantage to smaller companies, who still can truly respond to every customer, as there assumingly is less volume of incoming messages.

-Geo-location is another big trend visible on social media.
+Geolocation is another piece of popular Instagram trends.
 It allows targeting customers within a specific area.
-For example, it also helps with an analysis of a particular place in terms of who and how interacts there on social media.
+For example, it can help with analyzing a particular place in terms of who interacts in which manner on social media.